openbikesensor/portal/OBS-FACE/README.md

 `./data/input/User3/`

-etc.
+etc. The expected file format is defined [here](https://github.com/openbikesensor/OpenBikeSensorFirmware/blob/master/docs/software/firmware/csv_format.mdhttps://github.com/openbikesensor/OpenBikeSensorFirmware/blob/master/docs/software/firmware/csv_format.md).

-To annotate, collect and export GeoJson visualization data, run:
+To filter, annotate and collect OpenBikeSensor measurements and export to GeoJson visualization data, run:

 `python3.8 obs-face.py -ACV -D "Stuttgart" `

 For measurement annotation, OpenStreetMap geographic data from district "Stuttgart" is used.
-Additional districts (Kreise) can be added in this way.
+Additional districts (Landkreise) can be added in this way (see below).

 For each CSV-file in `./data/input`, one Json-file with annotated measurements as well as a log file is created in `./data/annotated`.